Cultural Plan for Calgary

 - As of December 2015 more than 850 Calgarians have provided input into the development of the Cultural Plan.
 Your valuable contributions throughout the engagement process have helped us to fully understand the scope of our current cultural resources and start planning for future needs and opportunities.

-- Please review the What We Heard report and view the video to see what Calgarians had to say.
+Please review the What We Heard report and view the above video to see what Calgarians had to say.